Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Discussion

 \subsection{Near-future coverage}

-Figure \ref{fig:w31bjwstrange} shows the transmission spectrum for the wider wavelength range offered by future facilities such as the James Webb Space Telescope (JWST; 2021) and ARIEL (2028).
-Using a variety of instruments, JWST will offer a spectral range from $0.6$ to $28\,\mu\mathrm{m}$ \citep{beichman2014}, whereas ARIEL will be able to observe in the optical and near-infrared, from $0.5$ to $7.8\,\mu\mathrm{m}$ \citep{tinettiariel2018}.
-The spectra in Figure \ref{fig:w31bjwstrange} correspond to different atmospheric compositions and are based on forward models that assume the retrieved best-fit values for atmospheric parameters: because of the discrepancy in the K-detection, the alkali metal is not included in the models.
+Figure \ref{fig:w31bjwstrange} shows the transmission spectrum for the wider wavelength range offered by the James Webb Space Telescope (JWST), scheduled for launch in October 2021.
+Using a variety of instruments, JWST will offer a spectral range from $0.6$ to $28\,\mu\mathrm{m}$ \citep{beichman2014}.
+The spectra in Figure \ref{fig:w31bjwstrange} correspond to different atmospheric compositions and are based on forward models that assume the retrieved best-fit values for atmospheric parameters; because of the discrepancy in the K detection, the alkali metal is not included in the models.